maarcusvinicius/PokeAPI/README.md

 ## 🎡 Functionalities

-- Pokémon Search: The project allows you to search for information about a specific Pokémon through the input field.
+- Pokémon Search: The project allows you to search for information about a specific Pokémon through the input field

-- Pokémon details: After the search, details about the Pokémon are displayed, such as size, weight, XP, type and skills.
+- Pokémon details: After the search, details about the Pokémon are displayed, such as size, weight, XP, type and skills

-- Error Handling: If an error occurs during the search, an error card is displayed to inform the user about the failure.
+- Error Handling: If an error occurs during the search, an error card is displayed to inform the user about the failure

 <br />